Universe

 Cryptography Problem Set using the bw color scheme with tab header style

-Classical Mechanics Notes using the gruvbox_dark color scheme with sidebar header style (with Physica)
+Classical Mechanics Notes using the gruvbox-dark color scheme with sidebar header style (with Physica)

 Abstract Algebra Notes using the bw color scheme with classic header style (with Fletcher)

-Data Structures and Algorithms Notes using the gruvbox_dark color scheme with classic header style (with CeTZ and Lovelace)
+Data Structures and Algorithms Notes using the gruvbox-dark color scheme with classic header style (with CeTZ and Lovelace)

 Refer to gallery/ for more examples.